Businesses that wish to sell alcohol in Northern Ireland must apply for a liquor licence from the county court.

 You must prove you are fit to hold the licence.
 You will need to disclose any relevant criminal convictions.
-Your reputation, financial standing and ability to run the business will be taken into account.
-The experience and qualifications of your staff will be considered.
+The court will consider your reputation, financial standing and ability to run the business.
+It will also take into account your staff's experience and qualifications.

 You must also show that your premises is suitable place to sell alcohol.
 You must send a plan of the premises along with your application.

 You can apply for a licence at your county court.

 Before you apply you must:

 - publish a notice in at least two local newspapers of your intention to apply for a licence, at least two weeks before the court sitting

 - notify the local police station and local council of your intention to apply for a licence, at least three weeks before the court sitting

 - display a notice at your premises stating your intention to apply at least three weeks before the court sitting